13 Day Complete Tassie F13

 2 Hobart, Richmond, Port Arthur (B, L)

-Pick up from the Ibis Styles and set off for the summit of Mt Wellington (1270m) boasting spectacular views in all directions.
+Pick up from your hotel in Hobart and set off for the summit of Mt Wellington (1270m) boasting spectacular views in all directions.
 A short exploration around Australia’s 2nd oldest capital city of Hobart, including stops at Constitution Dock & the Cascade Brewery.

 Lunch with wine tastings at a positively charming vineyard in the Coal Valley region before proceeding to the beautiful township of Richmond.
 This impeccable historic settlement boasts the country’s oldest bridge still in use, the lovely convict built, sandstone arch construction of the Richmond Bridge.

 Then on to the Tasman Peninsula for more spectacular coastline of the Tasman National Park.
 From its towering sea cliffs, we look over Pirates Bay, Tasman’s Arch, the Devils Kitchen and the amazing Tessellated Pavements.
 See the infamous dog line at Eaglehawk Neck and photograph the colourful fields of the Port Arthur Lavender Farm before overnighting right on the cusp of the Port Arthur Historic site.

 3 Port Arthur to Bicheno (B, L)